-1.Look at all the material and watch the videos.
-2.Write 6 sentences (details below) and post on blog.
+1.Look at all the material and watch the videos below.

 Conceptual Video Art: